akshay1dhingra/todo_mvc_rails/NOTES.md

 step 2: Allow people to CRUD lists

-(video left off at 18:28 mark)
+[] ListsController
+    #index
     - see all their lists
+    - doubling as my #new action in that it is presenting the person with a form to create a new list
+    / - Index all of the lists...
+        I know I need a model and a controller... so generate a Resource

 - create a list
 - show a list
 - delete a list